eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.4 Trusted List Providers

-The specific status of a role in the EUDI Wallet ecosystem shall be verified in a trustworthy manner.
+The specific status of a role in the EUDI Wallet ecosystem SHALL be verified in a trustworthy manner.
 Such roles are:

 - EUDI Wallet Providers